 One of the big issues currently being experienced by virtual reality headsets is the pixelation of the imagery which is projected onto the lenses of the current headsets.
+This pixelation can significantly detract from the immersive experience that VR aims to provide, making the virtual world appear less realistic and more like a digital simulation.
 One company based in Finland is now trying to correct this and is creating a new VR headset codenamed 20/20 which the company says will provide users with ‘human eye resolution’.

 Source: Engadget